 The first step in designing an effective website is defining your target audience.

 How and where are you going to target this particular audience?
-How many people make up this target market, and how much money do they spend on a yearly basis?
+How many people make up this target market, and how much money do they spend yearly?
 What other experiences or websites have these people been exposed to?
 The more information you have about your target market, the better prepared you’ll be when it comes time to design your site.

 You should also conduct research into the target audiences of your competitors’ sites as well.
 Although their approach may not be designed to target your target audience specifically, it gives you an idea of what’s already proven successful with certain groups of people.
-Take note of what works — and more importantly, why it works.
+Take note of what works — and, more importantly, why.

 Develop Customer Personas

-Customer personas can help you target an audience specifically by allowing you to see the world from their point of view.
-In order to target your target audience effectively, it’s important to understand how and why they think.
+Customer personas can help you target an audience by allowing you to see the world from their point of view.
+To target your target audience effectively, it’s important to understand how and why they think.

 Conduct Competitor Research

 Competitor research is probably one of the most important things you’ll want to do before designing your website for your target audience.

 If there are elements about their websites that already target your target market, then it may be a good idea to incorporate these into your site.
 You can then take other pieces from various competitors and create a personalized approach for engaging with your target audience.
 It is unique enough to stand out among others yet familiar enough that they won’t feel lost when visiting.

 Are the features on their sites effective at pulling in potential customers?
 What type of content are they including?
 Is this content targeted towards an existing customer base or new visitors as well?
 This allows you to find out what kind of copy and graphics work best — allowing you to target an audience more effectively in your web design.